Erika Hilton

-Erika Santos Silva, known as Erika Hilton (born 9 December 1992), is a Brazilian politician and activist for black and LGBT rights.
+Erika Santos Silva, known as Erika Hilton (born 9 December 1992), is a Brazilian politician and activist for Black, LGBTQ and women's rights.
 Hilton studied teaching and gerontology before entering politics.

 Affiliated to the Socialism and Liberty Party (PSOL), in the 2020 elections, she gained national and international notice by becoming the first openly transgender councilor elected to the Municipal Chamber of São Paulo, receiving the most votes for any councilor in the country.

 In November 2021, she was honoured with a "Generation Change Award" at the 2021 MTV Europe Music Awards in Budapest.

 In 2022, she and Duda Salabert became the first two openly transgender people elected to the National Congress of Brazil, with both of them elected to its Chamber of Deputies.
 Hilton was honored as one of the BBC 100 Women in December 2022.

 Early life and education

 Hilton was born in Franco da Rocha and grew up on the outskirts of Francisco Morato in Greater São Paulo.
 When she was 14, she and her family moved to Itu in the interior of São Paulo state.
 Raised in an evangelical family, Hilton experienced gender-based violence by her uncles because of her gender identity, and ultimately became homeless at the age of 15, during which time she used sex work to survive.
 After six years, Hilton returned to the care of her mother.

 Hilton subsequently completed her education and started studying pedagogy and gerontology at the Federal University of São Carlos, although she did not graduate.
 While at university, Hilton took part in student politics.